Beef Barley Soup with Lemon

 Stir in the carrots, parsnips, turnips, barley, 1 teaspoon salt and remaining 1/2 teaspoon pepper.
 Simmer until barley is cooked through and meat is tender, 45 minutes to 1 hour more.
 Pull herb bunch from pot and discard.

 Stir spinach and parsley into pot until wilted, 2 to 3 minutes (kale may take a few minutes longer), then stir in lemon zest and juice.
-If soup is too ! thick, thin it with a little water.
-Taste and adjust seasoning! s, if necessary.
-Serve with chilies, if you like.
+If soup is too thick, thin it with a little water.
+Taste and adjust seasonings, if necessary.